 First up, acquaint yourself with Horsham’s charming sights and diverse history.
 Stop by the Horsham Botanical Gardens to stretch the legs on your Grampians road trip and discover the display of greenery by William Guilfoyle, the same designer who laid out Melbourne’s Botanic Gardens.

-Lastly, make Horsham your base for exploring Australia’s biggest outdoor gallery, the Silo Art Trail.
+Make Horsham your base for exploring Australia’s biggest outdoor gallery, the Silo Art Trail.
 The trail is spread over 200km and features a series of grain silos (several of which date back to the 1930s) that have been transformed into marvellous artworks by artists from around the world.
 You can also check out Horsham’s first silo art mural which celebrates the significant story of Yanggendyinanyuk - a Wotjobaluk warrior’s story of leadership, resilience and great legacy.
 The piece is tied together with the adjacent flour mill image of Yanggendyinanyuk’s totem the Black Cockatoo - these artworks painted by Sam Bates (AKA Smug) portray the strong linkage to country that the region has.

 What to do